 - You may use air conditioning or fans to keep mosquitoes out.

-- Dress your baby in clothing that covers the limbs when visiting places that may have mosquitoes, such as parks.
+- Dress your baby in light colored clothing that covers the limbs when visiting places that may have mosquitoes, such as parks.

 - You may apply insect repellent cream to the exposed skin.
 However, many insect repellents are not recommended for babies and toddlers.
 Consult a doctor before using insect repellent for your baby.